unicornware/chemistrytimeline/README.md

 import landmarks from "../data/{NAME_OF_YOUR_FILE}.json";
 ```

 To update the images, add the images to `public/assets/img/`.
-When referencing the images in the json file, the path should be `assets/img/{IMAGE_FILE_NAME}.{EXTENTSION}`.
+When referencing the images in the json file, the path should be `/content/dam/acsorg/education/whatischemistry/landmarks/timeline/assets/img/{IMAGE_FILE_NAME}.{EXTENTSION}`.
+The images will appear broken on a local machine because the paths are set to work in AEM.

 ## Deployment